 - Budget-Friendly

 When it comes to direct embroidery vs. embroidered patches in terms of expense, getting your logo or emblem on clothing using embroidered patches is a cost-effective option.
 Made in batches, with the whole process automated thanks to advanced software and equipment, embroidered patches cost less than direct embroidery.
 You can also go for more intricate artwork without worrying about making and stitching costs, as modern patch machinery is very adaptable.
+For larger order volumes, the cost gap widens further in favor of patches.

 - Easy To Remove/Reattach